 Editor's note: Whether a single value which is a representation of a collection of the S-NSSAIs could also be used as NSSAI is FFS.

 The NSSAI is a collection of S-NSSAIs (Single Network Slice Selection Assistance Information).
 There can be at most 8 S-NSSAIs in the NSSAI sent in signalling messages between the UE and the Network.
 Each S-NSSAI assists the network in selecting a particular Network Slice instance.

+The Routing NSSAI is provided by UE in the AS layer which applies to both 3GPP and non-3GPP accesses, and used by the (R)AN as an input criteria to perform AMF selection.
+The Routing NSSAI represents the set of Network Slices supported by the AMF currently serving the UE.
+The (R)AN node is configured with the mapping relationship between the Routing NSSAI and corresponding AMFs.

 The same Network Slice instance may be selected by means of different S-NSSAIs.